alwwwd/my-blog-ru/README.md

 this file create for case if you db  is don't work  ,you run this menu in console: "that table you need recover?   blog/main/all:" if you use option "all" recovered all data based if use  options "main"/"blog" you recover main or blog table

+# add webp support

+i add experemental support on my site and i see in apple safari "image-set" not support on safari